-Every day millions of people surf the internet for a way to make easy money.
-Especially around the holidays when money is short, and the cost of gifts are skyrocketing.
+Every day millions of people surf the internet as a way to make easy money.
+Especially around the holidays when money is short, and the cost of gifts is skyrocketing.

-There is an old scam that has been revived by the scum bags waiting to pounce on innocent people who need money.
+An old scam has been revived by the scum bags waiting to pounce on innocent people who need money.
 It is a wrap your car money scam.
-I searched the internet for information on this scam but did not find much.
+Let’s get started on this review so we can expose this scam.

-I am hoping to get this article out very soon to help protect many of you from making the same mistake a friend of mine recently made.
-How was she to know this guy that called himself Eddy Fergus was an imposter?
-I will give you ways to spot these douche bags and save yourself some heartache.
+I hope to get this article out very soon to help protect many of you from making the same mistake a friend of mine recently made.
+How was she to know this guy that called himself Eddy Fergus was an impostor.
+I will give you ways to spot these douchebags and save yourself some heartache.